Do You Need a Retainer After Orthodontic Treatment?

 Clear retainers are very popular today for the same reason Invisalign and other clear aligner treatments are.
 Their transparency makes them a preferable aesthetic choice for many, which often aids treatment as people are more likely to wear them.
 As a VFR (vacuum formed retainer) they’re moulded to your teeth to hold them in place.
 They require more care than other types of retainers as they are made from a more malleable plastic, and often will need more frequent replacements.
 Care must be taken such as not exposing them to high temperatures (like putting them in your dishwasher or wash them in very hot water), not to bend or twist the retainers, and will need to be regularly cleaned.

 After your braces come off your teeth can continue to move.
 For many, their teeth will continue to move their whole life – teeth movement is part of aging process.
-As such it’s not uncommon that you’ll need to wear your retainers for years, if not decades.

 While this sounds like a big ask, it’s not as tough as it sounds.
 Depending on the complexity of your case and the type of retainers given to you, your orthodontist will recommend how often you need to wear your retainers.
 For example, your orthodontist may recommend you wear your retainers 22 hours per day every day after your braces are removed.
 Then after around three months you will then only have to wear your retainers every night while you sleep.
 Eventually you will only have to wear your retainers two to three nights a week.
 It is important you follow the direction of your orthodontist.
 Just like brushing your teeth, wearing retainers will become second nature and it is something you will get used to.